 What Is Audiometric Testing

-OSHA approved audiometric testing program is an important component of an occupational hearing conservation program.
+OSHA-approved audiometric testing program is an important component of an occupational hearing conservation program.
 It is the process of tracking and managing a worker’s hearing health over time.
-The programs starts with the production of a baseline audiogram, followed by annual hearing testing, protection training, and follow-up procedures.
+The program starts with the production of a baseline audiogram, followed by annual hearing testing, protection training, and follow-up procedures.
 The baseline test is just that – a starting point from which all other annual hearing tests are compared.
-Once a baseline has been established it is the employer’s responsibility to ensure that each year the employee has a hearing test and that if there has been any shift as compared to the baseline audiogram, the employee is immediately sent for follow up treatment.
+Once a baseline has been established, it is the employer’s responsibility to ensure that each year the employee has a hearing test and that if there has been any shift as compared to the baseline audiogram, the employee is immediately sent for follow-up treatment.
 Tracking and managing these shifts is a critically important component of the program.

-For decades, companies had two choices for performing annual occupational hearing testing.
-They could either bring in a mobile hearing testing services company who would administer the tests in a small, enclosed sound booth or they could send staff out to see a licensed professional.
-Both of these options are time consuming, expensive and not overly convenient for the employees.
-But it was the only way to ensure OSHA compliant standards were being met.
+For decades, companies had two choices for performing annual workplace hearing testing.
+They could either bring in a mobile hearing testing services company who would administer the tests in a small, enclosed audiometric sound booth, or they could send staff out to see a licensed professional.
+Both of these options are time-consuming, expensive and not overly convenient for the employees.
+But it was the only way to ensure OSHA-compliant standards were being met.
 That is, until now.

 Occupational Hearing Testing: Healthcare Meets Technology